-Insurance often functions as the intermediary among those who finance, deliver, and receive health care.
+The intermediary role of insurance creates a wall of separation between the financing and delivery functions so that quality of care often remains a secondary concern.
+In normal economic markets, the consumer is armed with the power to influence demand based on the price and quality of goods and services.
+Another way to illustrate this concept is to say that, in a free market, consumers vote with their dollars for the best candidate among competing products, based on the price and quality of each product.
 The insurance intermediary does not have the incentive to be the patient's advocate on either price or quality.
 At best, employees can air their dissatisfactions with the plan to their employer, who has the power to discontinue the current plan and choose another company.
-In reality, however, employers may be reluctant to change plans if the current plan offers lower premiums compared to a different plan.
+In reality, however, employers may be reluctant to change plans if the current plan offers lower premiums compared to a new plan.
+National health care programs have even fewer incentives for promoting quality, although they can contain costs by artificially fixing prices.